About App Instances

 Example use cases

-Example use cases for client-triggered instance data include:
+Example use cases for instance data provided by the encoded query parameter include:

 • Automatically log users into your app.
 Useful for users with multiple sites.